Jens Oliver Meiert

 A Node and Command Line Tool to Find Obsolete HTML

-Ever wondered if and where you have obsolete HTML in your code base, whether center
+Have you ever wondered if and where you have obsolete HTML in your codebase, whether center or spacer elements, or align or border attributes?

 As there don’t seem to be many (any?) tools for that beyond HTML validators, I built a little Node.js helper to find obsolete and proprietary HTML—ObsoHTML, the Obsolete HTML Checker (source).